Understanding Diastasis Recti Abdominis

 - Intense coughing while abdominal muscles are unsupported.

 Tip: After childbirth, if the patient develop a cough from allergies or a respiratory illness, such as a cold or flu, advise her to place her hands across her belly and support her abdomen firmly (manual splinting) during coughing episodes.
-This will provide needed additional support, and prevent further separation of her DRA.
+This will provide needed additional support, and prevent further separation of her Diastasis Recti Abdominis (DRA).

-Conservative management, such as specific therapeutic exercises directed by a physiotherapist, or health care professional well-acquainted with DRA, is usually the first line of intervention.
-Such exercises are aimed at strengthening the deep core muscles, such as the transverses abdominis and pelvic floor muscles.
+Conservative management, such as specific therapeutic exercises directed by a physiotherapist, or health care professional well-acquainted with Diastasis Recti Abdominis (DRA), is usually the first line of intervention.
+These exercises focus on strengthening the deep core muscles.
+Such muscles include the transverses abdominis and pelvic floor muscles.
 Poorly executed abdominal exercises can cause an increase in intra-abdominal pressure, this force may cause further recti separation and its accompanying bulge/hernia to worsen.

 At the initial visit, the patient is given instructions on i) correct body mechanics, ii) proper posture, iii) appropriate exercises to activate the abdominal musculature, and iv) appropriate exercises to re-approximate the recti bellies without increasing intra-abdominal pressure.